Diabetic ketoacidosis facts

 - The treatment for diabetic ketoacidosis is insulin, fluids and electrolyte therapy.

 - Diabetic ketoacidosis can be prevented by taking insulin as prescribed and monitoring glucose and ketone levels.

 - The prognosis for a person with diabetic ketoacidosis depends on the severity of the disease and the other underlying medical conditions.

 Diabetic ketoacidosis (DKA) is a severe and life-threatening complication of diabetes.
 Diabetic ketoacidosis occurs when the cells in our body do not receive the sugar (glucose) they need for energy.
 This happens while there is plenty of glucose in the bloodstream, but not enough insulin to help convert glucose for use in the cells.
 The body recognizes this and starts breaking down muscle and fat for energy.
 This breakdown produces ketones (also called fatty acids), which cause an imbalance in our electrolyte system leading to the ketoacidosis (a metabolic acidosis).
 The sugar that cannot be used because of the lack of insulin stays in the bloodstream (rather than going into the cell and provide energy).
 The kidneys filter some of the glucose (sugar) and excrete it in the urine.

-Diabetic Ketoacidosis Symptoms and Signs
+Type 1 Diabetes Symptoms and Signs

 What are the signs and symptoms of diabetic ketoacidosis?

 Typical signs and symptoms of diabetic ketoacidosis include:

 In general diabetic ketoacidosis occurs because there is not enough insulin to move sugar (glucose) into the cell where it can be used for energy.
 Besides lack of insulin, certain body stressors combined with diabetes, such as infection or illness, can trigger diabetic ketoacidosis.